margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for my sister who centers around music like other people do
 * Grateful for the man calling me
 * Grateful for memories of the song "Choose God" playing in the car
+* Grateful for people doing environmentally friendly work
+* Grateful that the world is always unfolding as it should
+* Grateful to dwell in Love
+* Grateful for all the people in India
+* Grateful for people who love religious liberty
+* Grateful for religious liberty
+* Grateful for the friends who shared some of India with me
+* Grateful for healing work
+* Grateful for a new age in Memphis
+* Grateful for th epeople working to assist the elderly
+* Grateful for the beauty, color, and intelligence expressed in women I see
+* Grateful for the nursing home
+* Grateful for the people at the crime spot
+* Grateful for the pianot eachers ad the love of music in the Association
+* Grateful for Church music history and the people who played it
+* Grateful for all the people in church attending music workshop sessions
+* Grateful for mom picking me up from 711 yesterday
+* Grateful for the music of the spheres
+* Grateful for allusions to music in Shakespeare
+* Grateful for the rebirth of America
+* Grateful for all the little kids sharing their happiest stories at school
+* Grateful for memories walking around Washington, DC and the people there
+* Grateful for the cheerfulness and intelligence and fully agency of people
+* Grateful for what people have overcome
+* Grateful for all the people working in the office building
+* Grateful for conversations with Aunt Nell
+* Grateful for the beauty in Pittsburgh and Philly
+* Grateful for all the work in the military
+* Grateful for the woman and her family from Idaho
+* Grateful for all the people from Idaho
+* Grateufl for the people in the hotel
+* Grateful for the musicians
+* Grateful for the music
+* Grateful for the adventure
+* Grateful for the west and the connection between the South and the West
+* Grateful for everything a friend overcame
+* Grateful to see another friend walking around Norfolk
+* Grateful for the origin of fairy tales in Scotland and other countries
+* Grateful for professors who teach children's literature and an appreciation for fairy tales
+* Grateful for all the people Taylor Swift loves through her music
+* Grateful for all the people listening to Taylor Swift
+* Grateful for other people from Norfolk Academy who overcame things
+* Grateful for the woman in the hotel who shared Christianity
+* Grateful for all the people in the state of Georgia
+* Grateful for all the country musicians alluded to in the Word Search
+* Grateful for literary allusions in the business world
+* Grateful for the bookshop in Washington, DC
+* Grateful for the love of church members for practitioners
+* Grateful for the people democratizing music
+* Grateful for cousins
+* Grateful for the new birth going on hourly
+* Grateful for the strength and expression of the women
+* Grateful for all the love in Boston
+* Grateful for all the work my friend did in Boston
+* Grateful for the constnat joy coming to the country
+* Grateful for healthy teachers
+* Grateful for memories of seeing Tabor's friend who has overcome challenges
+* Grateful for the poise expressed by President Barack Obama and him coming into my dream
+* Grateful for the Living Museum

 <br>